 The policies which determine the investment portfolio target asset allocation are established by the PERS Board.
 The asset allocation is reviewed annually and is designed to meet the future risk and return needs of the System.
-The PERS Board adopted the following target allocation policy as of June 30, 2022:
+The PERS Board adopted the following target allocation policy as of June 30, 2023:

 Asset Class Target Allocation Long-term Geometric Expected Real Rate of Return

-II C stocks 490/ 5 500/

 U.S. stocks 42% 5.50%

 International stocks 18% 5.50%

 U.S. bonds 28% 0.75%

 Private markets 12% 6.65%

-^{} These geometric return rates are combined to produce the long-term expected rate of return by adding the long-term expected inflation rate of 2.50%
+\ These geometric return rates are combined to produce the long-term expected rate of return by adding the long-term expected inflation rate of 2.50%